Q. Do I need to contact the school if my child is sick or unable to attend classes? Should I email the teacher?

 Q. What is the best way to contact my child’s teachers?

-A. Please access the email component of Engrade in order to contact your child’s teachers unless the teacher has specifically provided additional information such as Remind codes and gmail addresses.
+A. Please access the email component of Schoology in order to contact your child’s teachers unless the teacher has specifically provided additional information such as Remind codes and gmail addresses.

 Q. What is “Developmental Guidance”?

 A. Developmental Guidance time is a graded class period that allows the student and the teacher to work on positive relationships inside of the classroom setting.
 Activities that will be covered during this time include character education, Advisor-Advisee, Defined Stem, SPL, and peer tutoring.

 Q. Is there a mandatory reading program at JAMS?

 Accelerated Reader will not be utilized this year.
 In its place, English teachers will be assigning books to be read outside of class and then appropriate assessments will occur throughout the school year.
 Please contact your child’s English teachers if you have specific questions regarding outside reading assignments.

 Q. If I have a question about my child’s schedule or a class, which counselor do I contact?